samathaluca/new-lazycamp/test.md

 1. Navbar

-* Click on Logo returns to home.
+* Click on Logo returns to home on desktop.
+Mobile version is styled so logo appears above search and on click reveals the search input.
 * Tests on both mobile menu dropdown icon and desktop dropdown menus all link to the correct page.
 * Confirm My account is visible and that when clicked the logged out the options "Register" and "Log in" are visible and that "Campspot Management", "My Profile" and "Log out" are not.
 * When Logged in the site, confirm that options "Campspot Management", "My Profile" and "Log out" are visible and that "Register" and "Log in" are not.